Is Investing 3.4 Lacs in SAP HR Certification Worth It for a 26-Year-Old with 4 Years of HR Experience?

 rajajeevankumar123

 Believe me, SAP HR adds value to your resume.
-However, it would only be advisable that you pursue HRMS only after understanding the different nuances in the HR arena.
-If you don't understand the HR functions conceptually and practically, there is no point in pursuing the course.
+However, it would only be advisable to pursue HRMS after understanding the different nuances in the HR arena.
+If you don't understand HR functions conceptually and practically, there is no point in pursuing the course.
 The course content will be limited from whatever institute you will be pursuing.
-Unless you understand HR to the core, you will not be able to relate to some stuff and will not be able to be an efficient IT consultant.
+Unless you understand HR to the core, you will not be able to relate to some aspects and will not be able to be an efficient IT consultant.
 You will possibly have to learn the tricks of the trade first and then move onto a system where you can start implementing what you have conceptually imbibed.

 Your exposure to the industry will surely add value.
 However, self-introspect whether you are ready to take on a consultant position that demands not only your HR skills but also your exceptional interpersonal, communication, and documentation skills.